 Respiratory infections such as flus and colds are easily transmitted from one person to another.
 One way they’re transmitted is through droplets sprayed in the air when an infected person coughs or sneezes.

-If you show symptoms of flu or a cold, limit your contacts with other people to avoid contaminating them.
+If you have symptoms of a respiratory infection (for example, cough, fever, sore throat, runny nose, stuffy nose or fatigue), limit your contacts with other people to avoid contaminating them.
 If that is impossible, you can take certain precautions nonetheless.

 Cover your mouth and nose

 When you cough or sneeze, cover your mouth and nose with tissue paper.
 Throw the tissue paper away and wash your hands thoroughly.